-- 222. This is a thorough examination to a prescribed standard, by an independent party agreed by the Executive, of the internal procedures a Network operator or provider has in place to ensure that it complies with its obligations under the Code.
+- 231. This is a thorough examination to a prescribed standard36, by an independent party agreed by the Executive, of the internal procedures a Network operator or provider has in place to ensure that it complies with its obligations under the Code.
 The PSA will usually require the independent party conducting the audit to be both competent and independent and s/he must normally be accredited and/or experienced in relevant auditing.
-All costs incurred in respect of the audit will be the responsibility of the party in breach. - 223.
-The compliance audit is intended to identify and address issues that may have led to noncompliance in the past and pre-empt future compliance issues to protect consumers.
-The sanction may be considered appropriate to use in cases where there is a breach history, or where there is evidence that the business systems adopted by the party in breach contributed to the non-compliance demonstrated within a service. - 224.
+All costs incurred in respect of the audit will be the responsibility of the party in breach. - 232.
+The compliance audit is intended to identify and address issues that may have led to non-compliance in the past and pre-empt future compliance issues to protect consumers.
+The sanction may be considered appropriate to use in cases where there is a breach history, or where there is evidence that the business systems adopted by the party in breach contributed to the non-compliance demonstrated within a service. - 233.
 The definition and scope of the audit will vary on a case by case basis.
 The CAT, where it decides to impose an audit sanction, will generally look to set the broad parameters of the audit but will require the precise terms to be set by the Investigations Team in a proportionate and targeted manner and through liaison with the provider.
 An audit may for example consider due diligence undertaken when a Network operator or provider is making commercial arrangements for the provision of premium rate services, access to telecommunications networks, or the technology required to operate premium rate services for the benefit of consumers.
-It may also consider staff training and a Network operator's or provider's understanding of the Code of Practice, as well as the development of new services and their compliant operation and promotion. - 225.
-An audit can provide verification of compliance standards through a review of objective evidence, for example compliance with required processes, assessment of how successfully processes have been implemented, judgment on the effectiveness of achieving any defined
+It may also consider staff training and a Network operator's or provider's understanding of the Code of Practice, as well as the development of new services and their compliant operation and promotion.

-&lt;sup>36 Note that certain types of premium rate services may be more broadly considered by the PSA to pose a greater risk of harm to users because of their content; examples include live chat, gambling and counselling.
+35 Note that certain types of premium rate services may be more broadly considered by the PSA to pose a greater risk of harm to users because of their content; examples include live chat, gambling and counselling.
 These services must comply with the Special conditions for such services published by the PSA.
 A breach of a Special Condition is treated as a breach of a Code obligation (Code para.
 3.11.3).
 Separately, the PSA has the power to require specific services to seek written prior permission from the PSA before they operate, which may set further service-specific conditions on Network operators or providers.

-&lt;sup>37 Such standards will be set on a case-by-case basis, prescribed to ensure the objective set out in paragraph 212 is achieved by the specific audit undertaken.
+36 Such standards will be set on a case-by-case basis, prescribed to ensure the objective set out in paragraph 221 is achieved by the specific audit undertaken.
 However in every case the PSA considers that an audit will supply, as a minimum, comprehensive details of what evidence of the current status of the party was examined by the auditor, the auditor's conclusions on the root causes of the breaches established by the PSA, and a comprehensive list of the auditor's recommendations to the relevant party.
 This will enable the Executive to establish if the audit was done to the required standard.